unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 ---

-Conditions alter a creature’s capabilities in a variety of ways and can arise as a result of a tek skill, a class feature, a monster’s attack, or other effect.
+Conditions alter a creature's capabilities in a variety of ways and can arise as a result of a tek skill, a class feature, a monster's attack, or other effect.
 Most conditions, such as blinded, are impairments, but a few, such as invisible, can be advantageous.

 A condition lasts either until it is countered (the prone condition is countered by standing up, for example) or for a duration specified by the effect that imposed the condition.

-If multiple effects impose the same condition on a creature, each instance of the condition has its own duration, but the condition’s effects don’t get worse.
-A creature either has a condition or doesn’t.
+If multiple effects impose the same condition on a creature, each instance of the condition has its own duration, but the condition's effects don't get worse.
+A creature either has a condition or doesn't.

 The following definitions specify what happens to a creature while it is subjected to a condition.

 ### Blinded
-* A blinded creature can’t see and automatically fails any ability check that requires sight.
+* A blinded creature can't see and automatically fails any ability check that requires sight.
-* Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.
+* Attack rolls against the creature have advantage, and the creature's attack rolls have disadvantage.

 ### Charmed
-* A charmed creature can’t attack the charmer or target the charmer with harmful abilities or tek effects.
+* A charmed creature can't attack the charmer or target the charmer with harmful abilities or tek effects.
 * The charmer has advantage on any ability check to interact socially with the creature.

 ### Deafened
-* A deafened creature can’t hear and automatically fails any ability check that requires hearing.
+* A deafened creature can't hear and automatically fails any ability check that requires hearing.

 ### Exhaustion

 Some special abilities and environmental hazards, such as starvation and the long-term effects of freezing or scorching temperatures, can lead to a special condition called exhaustion.
 Exhaustion is measured in six levels.
-An effect can give a creature one or more levels of exhaustion, as specified in the effect’s description.
+An effect can give a creature one or more levels of exhaustion, as specified in the effect's description.

 | Level | Effect                                         |
 |-------|------------------------------------------------|